 If your criminal case is in federal court, you should refer to Rule 16 of the Federal Rules of Criminal Procedure instead for the discovery rules.
 Since Article 240 of N.Y.
 Crim.
 Proc.
-Law is based on Rule 16 of the Federal Rules of Criminal Procedure, there are no major differences in form.
-Federal Rule 16 provides for basically the same types of discoverable material120 and has similar rules for limiting the discovery process by protective orders.121 There are also provisions for sanctions if a party does not follow the Rule122 or violates the continuing duty to disclose.123
+Law is based on Rule 16 of the Federal Rules of Criminal Procedure, the rules are very similar.
+Federal Rule 16 provides for basically the same types of discoverable material and has similar rules for limiting the discovery process by protective orders.
+There are also provisions for sanctions if a party does not follow the Rule or violates the continuing duty to disclose.